24 Aquarii

 24 Aquarii is a triple star system in the equatorial constellation of Aquarius.
 24 Aquarii is the Flamsteed designation.
 The apparent magnitude of this system is 6.66, which, according to the Bortle Dark-Sky Scale, means it is a faint star that is just visible to the naked eye from dark, rural skies.
-It has an annual parallax shift of 25.08 mas, which is equivalent to a distance of 130 ly from Earth.
+Based on a dynamical parallax measurement, the system is located at a distance of 144 ly.
 The system is moving closer to the Earth with a heliocentric radial velocity of −16 km/s.

-The calculated orbit of the visual binary has a period of 48.65 years and a large eccentricity of 0.868.
-The primary, component A, is itself a single-lined spectroscopic binary with a period of 5.8839 days and an eccentricity of 0.071±0.006.
-One study gives the system a stellar classification of F7 III, suggesting it contains an evolved giant star.
-Other classifications give classes matching F-type main-sequence stars for components Aa and B.
+The components A and B make up a visual binary with an orbital period of 48.98 years and a high eccentricity of 0.8610.
+Both are main sequence stars with spectral types of F5.5V and F8V, respectively.
+Component A is itself a single-lined spectroscopic binary with a period of 5.8839 days and an eccentricity of 0.071±0.006, being orbited by a faint red dwarf with a spectral type of M5V.